carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 - "Undestand the importance of metadata."
 - "Familiarize yourself with the Cuatro Ciénegas experiment."
 keypoints:
-- "Amplicon metagenomics can be used for taxonomic studies."
 - "Shotgun metagenomics can be used for taxonomic and functional studies."
+- "Metabarcoding can be used for taxonomic studies."
 - "Collecting metadata beforehand is important for downstream analysis."
+- "We will use data from a CuatroCienegas project to learn about shotgun metagenomics"
 ---

 # Metagenomics